pupil-labs/pupil-docs/user-docs/pupil-capture.md

 1. Select `Natural Features Calibration`
 1. Press `c` on your keyboard or click the blue circular `C` button in the left hand side of the world window to start calibration.
-1. Ask the subject (the person wearing the Pupil headset) to look a point in within their field of vision.
+1. Ask the subject (the person wearing the Pupil headset) to look a point within their field of vision.
 Note -- pick a salient feature in the environment.
 1. Click on that point in the world window.
 1. Data will be sampled.
-1. Repeat until you have covered the subjects field of view (generally about 9 points should suffice)
+1. Repeat until you have covered the subject's field of view (generally about 9 points should suffice)
 1. Press `c` on your keyboard or click the blue circular `C` button in the left hand side of the world window to stop calibration.

 #### Camera Intrinsics Estimation

 This calibration plugin is used to calculate camera intrinsics, which will enable one to correct cor camera distortion.
-Pupil Capture has built in default camera matrices for the high speed world camera and the high resolution world camera.
+Pupil Capture has built in, default camera matrices for the high speed world camera and the high resolution world camera.
 You can re-calibrate your camera and/or calibrate a camera that is not supplied by Pupil Labs by running this calibration routine.

 1. Select `Camera Intrinsics Estimation`
 1. Click on 'show pattern' to display the pattern